ibm-cloud-docs/account/account-upgrade.md

 ## Converting a Pay-As-You-Go account to a Subscription account
 {: #paygo-to-subscription}

 You can convert your Pay-As-You-Go account to a Subscription account at any time.
-Contact [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} to get started.
+Contact [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} to get started.